 65.14.
 The Hon'ble Minister from Jammu & Kashmir stated that by this proposition, distinction between the goods and services was being reintroduced under GST.
 The Secretary stated that such distinction already existed in the law which allowed composition for goods but not for services except, restaurant services.
 The CCT, Gujarat stated that the analogy of allowing services through exemption would apply to the job work services too.
 The Hon'ble Deputy Chief Minister of Bihar reiterated that all Associations of the MSME had strongly urged to allow higher value limit for job work services.
 He stated that these Associations had expressed that during the lean period, they undertook job work to use their idle capacity.
 A decision on this issue was important to allow flexibility to the MSMEs.
-The Hon'ble Minister from Assam added that this issue was vital for the functioning of the MSMEs.
 The Hon'ble Minister from West Bengal stated that job work services could be allowed up to a value of Rs.5 lakh.
 The Secretary stated that this issue was important from the point of view of the MSMEs and the Council, could, in principle, agree to the recommendation of the GoM.
 The Council agreed to the same.
 As regards allowing composition scheme to providers of job work services, after discussion, the Council agreed that it could be allowed after change in CGST and SGST law and the value limit for such exempted job work can be decided thereafter.